 Not readily visible in these graphs is the importance of our commitment to saving.
 Over the course of 20-30 years accumulating the million, there will always seem to be some immediate “justifiable” reason to “take a break” from saving every 6 months or so.
 Always.

 Also, every 2 to 3 years like clockwork some major event will occur in our lives that necessitates withdrawing large chunks from our long-term savings.
-Both of these issues severely de-rail any plan or ability to accumulate wealth, and are the primary reasons that the vast majority of individuals are never able to achieve financial freedom.
+Both of these issues severely de-rail any plan or ability to accumulate wealth, and are the primary reasons that the vast majority of individuals are never able to achieve financial freedom or become wealthy.